-FindLaw's Truck Accident section contains information and resources to guide you if you or a loved is involved in commercial truck or "big rig" truck accident.
-Truck drivers and manufacturers are held to higher standards than most other drivers, so if something goes wrong, the driver or the truck company may reimburse you for your injuries.
+FindLaw's Truck Accident section contains information and resources to guide you if you or a loved one is involved in a commercial truck or "big rig" truck accident.
+Truck drivers and manufacturers are held to higher standards than most other drivers.
+If something goes wrong, the driver or the truck company may reimburse you for your injuries.
 Here you'll find helpful information involving truck accidents and the law as well as tips on protecting your legal rights and what to expect after a truck accident.
 You'll also find information about common causes of truck accidents and frequently asked questions.

 Commercial trucks also have difficulty on certain turns.
 Right turns often require the use of two lanes.
-Court decisions about whether drifting between lanes in such situations constitute negligence have been divided.
+Court decisions about whether drifting between lanes in such situations constitutes negligence have been divided.

 Trucks are often operated by a driver on behalf of a trucking or shipping company.
 As a result, identifying defendants in a truck accident may be different from an accident with another private motorist.
 Employers, contractors, trucking companies, and insurance companies may share liability for the driver's negligence.
 Questions about liability can become complicated where the truck driver is an independent contractor, or where the truck was hauling hazardous materials.